Ban Private Fireworks

-Every Guy Fawkes without fail, on land animals are terrorised, people are injured, thousands of dollars of property and belongings are damaged beyond salvaging, livelihoods are lost and hillsides are burnt down to the ground.
+Every Guy Fawkes without fail, animals are terrorised, people are injured, thousands of dollars of property and belongings are damaged beyond salvaging, livelihoods are lost and native foliage is burnt away.

-Furthermore fireworks do not simply terrify animals; the use of fireworks kills them.
-Every year, without fail, intentionally or unwittingly.
+Furthermore fireworks do not simply terrify animals; fireworks can kill them.
 For each whiz, pop and bang, felines cower and hide while canines cringe and whimper.
-In both instances, the beloved family pet will then very likely run outside onto the roads to escape the thundering sounds above.
-Their terror blinds them, therefore they don’t notice the oncoming vehicle that kills them.
-This is only one annual example as there are documented cases of animals having to be put down every year as a consequence of the idiotic actions of immature clowns when fireworks are accessible.
-For example, the Manawatu branch of the Royal Society for the Prevention of Cruelty to Animals investigated a case of a moggie being killed by a group of children who set fireworks off in its ears and a German shepherd dog was killed in south Auckland after a group of young children put fireworks in its ears and ignited them.
-In Hamilton a pet moggie was killed by fireworks that had been put in its mouth and ignited and in Whakatane, a blind woman was walking along a street with her guide dog when kids threw firecrackers at the dog, causing it to panic and run off.
-The owner was dragged along the footpath resulting in a broken arm and shock.
-Unable to work for some time, she was also unable to prepare food as a result of the injuries.
-Sickening.
+In both instances, the beloved family pet will then very likely bolt outside to escape the thundering sounds above.
+Blinded by their terror, animals don’t notice oncoming vehicles that that will either injure or kill them.
+This is only one example of thousands of documented cases of animals having to be put down every year as a consequence of the idiotic actions of immature clowns with fireworks.
+For example, the Manawatu branch of the Royal Society for the Prevention of Cruelty to Animals investigated a case of a moggie being killed by a group of children who set fireworks off in its ears.
+A german shepherd was killed in South Auckland after a group of young children also put fireworks in its ears and set the fireworks off, in Hamilton another cat was killed by fireworks that had been put in its mouth, and in Whakatane, a blind woman with her guide dog had firecrackers thrown at the dog.
+The frightened guide dog run off, dragging the blind woman along the footpath resulting in a broken arm.
+Traumatised and unable to work for some time, the woman was unable to prepare food because of those children.

-Another Royal Society for the Prevention of Cruelty to Animals letter refers to a policeman who was called out to where horses had been frightened by fireworks deliberately lit and aimed at the horses in the paddock behind the house.
-Adults were present at the home, inside the house drinking, when the youths started skylarking around with sky-rockets.
-One of the youths said words to the effect.
-‘Watch me make those horses run.’
-Aiming the sky-rocket across the horses paddock, the horses panicked and all three of them ran into a barbed-wire fence.
-One horse received severe lacerations over the upper area of its front legs and chest to receive veterinary treatment and survived.
-The second horse also received severe chest lacerations, but the injuries were so bad that the horse had to be put down.
+Another Royal Society for the Prevention of Cruelty to Animals letter refers to a policeman who was called out to a rural address.
+Adults were present inside the house drinking when resident teenagers and friends started skylarking around with sky-rockets.
+One of the youths said words to the effect ‘Watch me make those horses run’ while aiming a sky-rocket across at three horses.
+Hearing the sky-rocket, all three horses ran into a barbed-wire fence.
+With severe lacerations over the upper area of one horse's front legs and chest, veterinary treatment was given for that horse to live.
+A second horse also received severe chest lacerations but the injuries were so bad, that horse was put down.
 The third horse not only received severe chest lacerations, but also broke its leg when it became entangled in the wire fence.
-As a consequence, the officer needed to destroy the horse.
+As a consequence, that horse also had to be put down.
 The main offender, aged 14 or 15, also received serious burns to his hands from the sky-rocket.
 Too bad.

-Due to the lack of supervision, sadist’s are free to roam to mercilessly injure innocent animals and people.
+Due to lack of supervision children roam freely, mercilessly injuring innocent animals and people.
 And for what?
-Purely for their own selfish, perverse entertainment while hospital casualties are increased and fire departments extinguish fires unnecessarily started by fireworks.
-A Wanganui man and his two-year-old son were treated for smoke inhalation after their house was the victim of a late-night firework-bombing, while a Feilding teacher had to act quickly to stop his house going up in similar fashion are only two of thousands of examples.
-Life-threatening fireworks abuse examples that could have been avoided, as could the country’s landscape been burnt away each due to fireworks misuse.
+For perverse entertainment while hospital casualties increase and fire departments extinguish unnecessary fires (started by fireworks).
+A Wanganui man and his two-year-old son were treated for smoke inhalation after their house was the victim of a late-night firework-bombing and a Feilding teacher had to act quickly to stop his house going up in similar fashion.
+Life-threatening fireworks abuse examples that could have been avoided.

 18 Oct 2006, NZ Police Press Release: ‘The New Zealand Police support our call and all of the organisations that make up the National Rural Fire Advisory Committee – local governments, the Department of Conservation, Federated Farmers, the Defence Force and private forest owners as well as the National Rural Fire Authority – have put their weight behind a ban.’
 Inspector Marc Paynter from the Police National Headquarters says the Police’s backing of a ban is for the same reasons they stated last year.
 ‘It is always a minority of people who behave irresponsibly, but they are taking increasing amounts of time to handle, and causing increasing amounts of damage before they are brought to our attention.
 Public displays are well organised, safe and spectacular.
 We would prefer to put our resources into policing them, rather than dealing with pockets of mayhem in the suburbs.’